 Riding along some of the world’s highest mountain passes will challenge even the most intrepid of travellers, but these are the experiences that lifelong memories are made of.

-Here are some travel destinations that seem so obscure that most would never even think of them.
-But, once you’ve heard the idea, it’s a prospect so tantalising that you can’t seem to shake the desire to get there… one day.
-That’s the kind of journey, a motorbike ride through the Himalayas is.
+The Himalayas seem so enigmatic and unreachable that most people would never even think of as a travel destination.
+But, once you’ve heard the idea, it’s a prospect so tantalising that you can’t seem to shake off the desire to get there… one day.
+That’s the kind of journey this is: a motorcycle ride through the Himalayas.

 Imagine riding at 5,359 metres above sea level along the world’s highest road passable by vehicle.
-Feel the power of the wind as you pass moon-like crater landscapes, past the mountain-sources of historically important rivers, and alongside isolated Buddhist monasteries.
-All the while, as you ride the winding roads, you’re surrounded by a crown of mountains – the grand Himalayas enveloping you at every turn, stretching along the horizon as far as the eye can see.
+Feel the power of the wind as you pass moon-like crater landscapes, past the mountain springs of historically important rivers, and alongside isolated Buddhist monasteries.
+All the while, as you ride the winding roads, you’re surrounded by a crown of mountains – the grand Himalayas embracing you at every turn, stretching along the horizon as far as the eye can see.

 Details